 Andover in Tolland County, Connecticut — The American Northeast (New England)

 Location.
-41° 44.291′ N, 72° 22.053′ W. Marker is in Andover, Connecticut, in Tolland County.
-Marker is on Monument Lane, on the right when traveling east.
+41° 44.299′ N, 72° 22.078′ W. Marker is in Andover, Connecticut, in Tolland County.
+Memorial is at the intersection of Monument Lane (U.S. 6) and Connecticut Route 316, on the right when traveling east on Monument Lane.
 Touch for map.
-Monument Lane is a short cul-de-sac south of the junction of Ct 316 & US 6.
 Marker is in this post office area: Andover CT 06232, United States of America.
 Touch for directions.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on April 4, 2016, by Alan M. Perrie of Unionville, Connecticut.
-This page has been viewed 258 times since then and 13 times this year.
-Photos: 1, 2. submitted on April 4, 2016, by Alan M. Perrie of Unionville, Connecticut. • Bill Pfingsten was the editor who published this page.
+This page was last revised on December 21, 2017.
+It was originally submitted on December 19, 2017, by Alan M. Perrie of Unionville, Connecticut.
+This page has been viewed 225 times since then and 27 times this year.
+Photos: 1, 2, 3. submitted on December 19, 2017, by Alan M. Perrie of Unionville, Connecticut. • Bill Pfingsten was the editor who published this page.